amattu2/golo365-Wrapper/README.md

 # Introduction
+## What is Golo365
-The goal of this API wrapper is to simplify access to Golo365's internal API endpoints.
-Examples of such endpoints include:
+Golo365 is the underlying service behind many automotive diagnostic computers and equipment.
+Device manufacturers, such as Launch Tech LTD and Matco Tools rely on them for various services.
+The goal of this API wrapper is to simplify access to Golo365's *extremely undocumented* API endpoints, and to allow for independent individuals or companies to integrate critical data connections between Golo365 and their proprietary services.

+## How can I use this wrapper
+Here are some ways you can use this API wrapper to facilitate a connection between your service (e.g. a Shop Management System) and Golo365:
-- Vehicle Diagnostic Scan History by VIN
+- Fetch Diagnostic Scan History reports by License Plate or VIN numbers
-- VIN to License Plate
-- License Plate to VIN
+- Perform a VIN-to-License plate decode
+- Perform a License-to-VIN decode
 - ...
-More coming soon
+More integrations coming soon

-P.S.,
+## Am I in the right place
 If any of the following domains look familiar to you, then you're probably in the right place.
 - https://www.golo365.com/
 - https://www.launchtechusa.com/